-Covid-19 coronavirus: Can NZ go three straight days with no new cases?
+Covid 19 coronavirus: Three new cases travelled on same flight from India

 Elsewhere, the number of Covid-19 cases in the Australian state of Victoria continues to skyrocket, recently reporting a triple digit spike.

-There were 108 new cases of the virus in the state on Saturday, after 77 new cases were announced on Thursday and 66 new cases on Friday.
+There were 108 new cases on Saturday, after 77 new cases were announced on Thursday and 66 on Friday.

-Victorian Premier Daniel Andrews warned the virus could "spread like wildfire" in a strongly worded statement after the 108 new cases were announced.
+Victorian Premier Daniel Andrews warned the virus could "spread like wildfire" after the 108 new cases were announced.

-It was the biggest surge in cases the state had seen since March 28.
+It was the biggest surge in cases in the state since March 28.

 "As these figures show, we are still on a knife's edge," Andrews said.

-"Rather than spread across the state, we know many of these cases are located in specific communities.
+"Rather than spread across the state, we know many of these cases are in specific communities.

 "The close confines and the shared community spaces within these large apartment blocks means this virus can spread like wildfire.